Pearls Before Swine by Stephan Pastis for October 03, 2018

 • Reply

-daijoboo Premium Member over 5 years ago
+daijoboo Premium Member about 6 years ago

 They love vinyl LPs and turntables.
 They’re now obsessed with typewriters.
 Globes, atlases, and road maps are next.